andrewpkitchin/andrewpkitchin.github.io/_posts/2025-03-02-attribution-part-one.md

 ## **the attribution problem**

-Attribution is the process of identifying which touchpoints in a user's journey contribute to customer conversions and determining their relative impact on the purchasing decision.
+Attribution is the process of identifying which touchpoints in a user's journey contribute to conversions and determining their relative impact on purchasing decisions.
+For example, we might want to figure out which marketing efforts deserve credit for bringing customers through the door.

 > "Half the money I spend on advertising is wasted; the trouble is I don't know which half." - John Wanamaker

-In theory, the modern attribution approaches should tackle the problem referred to in the centuries-old John Wanamaker quote, at least within the digital marketing world.
-In practice, accurate attribution is notoriously tricky.

-## which marketing efforts are driving our results?
+This prescient quote from Wanamaker should be outdated in our digital marketing era.
+Modern attribution approaches promise to solve this age-old problem, at least for online marketing.
+Yet, in practice, accurate attribution remains challenging.

-A typical customer journey might consist of multiple marketing touchpoints, some before their first interaction with a product and some after.
-A user might see a display ad, later find the company via an organic search, sign up for a newsletter, and eventually click on an email link and make a purchase.
+Consider a typical customer journey: someone sees your display ad, later discovers your company through organic search, signs up for a newsletter, and finally clicks an email link to make a purchase.

-The attribution problem is to try to unravel this journey and quantify the influence of each step.
-We care about getting attribution right to optimize marketing campaigns, budget allocation, and justify why we want to try, or stop trying something.
+The attribution challenge is unraveling this journey to quantify the influence of each step.
+Getting attribution right matters because it helps optimize marketing campaigns, allocate budgets effectively, and justify strategic decisions about what to pursue or abandon.

 ## winning the attribution war

-Each ad platform tracks interactions in a silo, and each will claim that interaction as necessary (the attribution war).
-If a marketer naively adds up conversions reported by Facebook and Google, they may overcount or overestimate results because multiple channels claim credit for the exact conversion.
-Deciding how to divide the pie of credit among these touches is the crux of attribution.
+Each advertising platform tracks interactions independently and naturally claims credit for conversions (the so-called attribution war).
+If marketers simply add up conversions reported by, for example, Facebook and Google, they'll likely overcount results because both channels are claiming the same victory.
+Determining how to divide credit among these touchpoints is the heart of attribution.

 ## you get what you're allowed to measure

-It's often impossible to deterministically know that the same person who clicked a mobile ad is the one who later purchased using a laptop since cookies and device IDs are not shared between devices.
-Even within a single device, walled-garden platforms (like Google, Facebook, Amazon) silo user data in closed ecosystems, making it hard for analysts to stitch together a unified view of the customer journey when pieces of the puzzle are locked in separate silos.
+It's often impossible to confirm that the person who clicked a mobile ad is the same one who later purchased on a computer since cookies and device IDs aren't shared between devices.
+Even on a single device, walled-garden platforms like Google, Facebook, and Amazon keep user data in closed ecosystems, making it challenging to create a unified view of the customer journey.

 > "You get what you measure." - Richard Hamming

-Privacy regulations have added to the complexity of attribution.
-The EU's GDPR and California's CCPA require user consent for tracking, and Apple's iOS App Tracking Transparency framework blocks the advertising ID for users who decline tracking.
-Regulations like these mean attribution models have blind spots for many users.
-With Google's stance on deprecating third-party cookies still unclear, marketers are bracing for further disruptions.
+Privacy regulations add another layer of complexity.
+The EU's GDPR and California's CCPA require user consent for tracking, while Apple's iOS App Tracking Transparency framework blocks advertising IDs for users who opt out.
+These regulations create blind spots in attribution models.
+With Google's plans for third-party cookies still evolving, marketers are preparing for further changes.

 ## enter the three-letter acronyms

-To approach the attribution problem, marketers and data scientists use various methodologies like multi-touch attribution (MTA) and Marketing Mix Modelling (MMM).
-In the following articles, we will examine these models and technical implementations, like programmatic events and attempts at experimental validation like incrementality testing.
+To address these attribution challenges, marketers and data scientists employ various methodologies like Multi-Touch Attribution (MTA) and Marketing Mix Modeling (MMM).
+In upcoming articles, we'll examine these models and their technical implementations, including programmatic events and experimental validation approaches like incrementality testing.